Position: AI Evaluations Should be Grounded on a Theory of Capability: Introduction

 \section{Introduction}

-Evaluations (from hereon, ``evals'') of generative models have become ubiquitous as a way to probe each models' capabilities or harms.
+Evaluations (from hereon, ``evals'') of generative models using benchmarks have become ubiquitous as a way to probe model capabilities or harms.
 Companies developing large language models (LLMs) routinely assess their systems' intelligence using standardized knowledge tasks, while research papers proposing new methods often conduct comparative evaluations against state-of-the-art models.
 Leaderboards hosted on \href{https://www.vellum.ai/llm-leaderboard}{Vellum} and \href{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/}{Huggingface} have also emerged as open-source platforms for directly comparing the capabilities of various LLMs.
 The rapidly growing interest in evals reflects our collective desire to understand how generative models behave, especially as they are now widely utilized, touted as highly capable, but inherently black box in nature.

-In this work, we focus on evals that use standardized benchmark datasets.
-Despite the many criticisms of benchmarking \citep{alzahrani2024benchmarks, raji2021benchmark}, benchmark data still comprise the vast majority of evals today.
-Benchmark results can carry significant influence in calibrating public and scientific expectations of AI capabilities\footnote{Notably, companies that develop LLMs publish heavily cited reports on their models' performance on various benchmarks \citep{achiam2023gpt, team2023gemini, guo2025deepseek}.}, which motivates the need for robust and trustworthy methods for inferring and reporting these capabilities.
 Yet, there is growing consensus that generative AI evals using benchmarks are brittle and unreliable \citep{mitchell2023we, eriksson2025can}.

-We believe two key reasons contribute to this lack of reliability.
-The first is that \textbf{most evals report point estimates without quantifying uncertainty}.
-This practice is common even among the most widely cited evaluations~\citep{hendrycks2021measuring, lin2022truthful, achiam2023gpt, srivastava2023beyond, liang2023holistic}, which offer little interpretation of the significance of their results (e.g., in comparing two models’ capabilities on a given task).
-This stands in stark contrast to evaluations of classical predictive models, which were historically grounded in statistical inference and hypothesis testing \citep{rainio2024evaluation}.
-Recent efforts such as Chatbot Arena\footnote{Though admittedly not based on benchmark data.} \citep{chiang2024chatbot} and \citet{miller2024adding} have begun to advocate for calculating and reporting confidence intervals.
-However, these works remain focused primarily on finite-sample uncertainty.

-The second issue is that \textbf{evals are rarely grounded in sound theories of AI capability}.
-Most report standard metrics (e.g., accuracy) without considering what it actually means for an AI system to be “capable” of a task.
-High benchmark accuracy is, at best, a weak proxy for capability.
-For example, a growing body of work shows that minor changes to the phrasing or structure of inputs can significantly alter model outputs \citep{mizrahi2024state, sclar2023quantifying, zhuo2024prosa, zheng2023large, errica2024did}.
-Yet this type of uncertainty — how models respond to the natural variation in user queries — is rarely captured in benchmark evals.
+We argue that many of these failures stem from a deeper issue: \textbf{AI evals implicitly treat scores as measurements of capability, without specifying what ``capability'' means in the context of a benchmark.}